 Serving Suggestions

-Ceviche can be served as an appetizer or as a light lunch or dinner.
-It’s typically served with either tortilla chips or saltine crackers.
-Plantain chips or yucca chips are great too, traditionally found throughout Latin America.
+• On its own, as a light lunch/dinner.
+Shrimp ceviche is typically served with either tortilla chips or saltine crackers.
+Plantain chips or yucca chips, traditionally found throughout Latin America, are great, too.

-Last but certainly not least, I recommend filling out your Mexican inspired meal with a cold, refreshing margarita.
+• With a margarita!
+Last but certainly not least, I recommend filling out your Mexican-inspired meal with a cold, refreshing margarita.
 You expected nothing less from me, right?!
 I have many to choose from – pick a favorite, from a classic margarita to a bubbly Prosecco margarita to a summery pink lemonade margarita and more!
 My ranch water cocktail recipe is a favorite skinny cocktail.
-And if you like fresh mint, be sure to check out my tequila mojito!
+And, if you like fresh mint, be sure to check out my tequila mojito!

 Like this recipe?
 Save it to Pinterest!